markbarlow/180bpm/_drafts/2017-tbc-doubling-up-marathons.md

 * However, if you have done easy running for 1 or 2 weeks and feel recovered, and you're not yet onto the taper of your plan, then prioritise intensity over distance - intervals, lactate threshold tempo runs etc
 * Listen to your body not your mind - rest and recovery trumps running
 * There isn't a sweet spot where you have enough recovery and maintain the endurance levels from your original training - you're going to lose out on one or the other
-* If you're doing #2 4 weeks after your first, be prepared to consider it as a run-for-fun rather than an opportunity for a PB, and go with what the day brings.
+* If you're doing #2 4 weeks after your first, be prepared to consider it as a run-for-fun rather than an opportunity for a PB, and go with what the day brings
-* If you're hoping to do #2 at full pelt then you're likely to need at least 6 to 12 weeks between the marathons - at which point given those extra weeks' work it may well feel much less like a two-for-one deal on your marathon training
+* If you're hoping to do #2 at full pelt then you're likely to need at least 8 to 12 weeks between the marathons (6 if you're really fit) - at which point given those extra weeks' work it may well feel much less like a two-for-one deal on your marathon training
 * Do one 16 to 20 mile run if you're up to it, but don't force it
 * A bit of foam rolling or a massage won't go amiss
 * Eat well, sleep well